saranyan/TED-Talks/README.md

 # What?

-This is a collection of the extracted narratives from TED talks, that has been parsed and cleaned.
+This is a collection of the extracted narratives from TED (TED, TEDx, TEDEd) talks, that has been parsed and cleaned.

 # Why?

 TED is an incredible organization that has brought stunning stories about the human race, its evolution, its advancements and challenges to the masses.
 And, I want to help spread these stories.
 (BTW, thank you Chris for changing our world!)

-With over 2500 (at the time of this writing) talks, TED has recorded over an incredible 34500 minutes (give or take), which is 24 days of listening/viewing.
+With about 2500 (at the time of this writing) talks, TED has recorded over an incredible 34500 minutes (give or take), which is 24 days of listening/viewing.

+[Note - TEDx ~ 40,000 mins, TEDEd ~ 9500 mins]

 Unlike A/V files, text has few advantages:
 - Reading is faster than listening.